-As you can see from the image, Tribhangi has elegantly curved her body by bending her knee, waist, and neck, to give her a beautiful S-like shape.
-The sculptor has perfectly captured this dance pose with amazing details.
+As you can see, Tribhangi has elegantly curved her body by bending her knee, waist, and neck to give her a beautiful S-like shape.
+The sculptor has captured this dance pose perfectly with great details.

 – Belur Chennakeshava Temple – Bracket Figures